-In a landmark commitment, Tyre Stewardship Australia is pleased to announce that major OTR tyre importers Bearcat, Bridgestone Mining Solutions, Goodyear, Kal Tire, Michelin and Yokohama have committed to joining the voluntary Tyre Product Stewardship Scheme (the Scheme) from January 2022.
+In a landmark commitment, Tyre Stewardship Australia is pleased to announce that major OTR tyre importers Ascenso Tyres, Bearcat, Bridgestone Mining Solutions, Goodyear, Kal Tire, Michelin and Yokohama are committed to contributing to Australia's voluntary Tyre Product Stewardship Scheme (the Scheme).

 These importers who have agreed to contribute financially have read community sentiment and acknowledge that we need to increase OTR tyre resource recovery and create real-world outcomes for this valuable resource.